 Members of the NJC Bird Club have participated in the Great WI Birdathon for a number of years.
 To fund it they have created the Birding in the Parks program in which birders pledge money based on the number of species seen in a local park during the migration season.
 Some of our birders have been among the top Birdathon fund raisers.

 International Migratory Bird Day (IMBD)

 A. This community's municipal body passed the required International Migratory Bird Day resolution.

 Riveredge Nature Center in Newburg sponsors birding events and hikes throughout the month of May to encourage people to experience the spring migration and learn more about the wonderful world of birds.
 Friday morning hikes with Paul Boyer give them the opportunity to see new birds arriving daily from migration.
 Citizens can meet birders and ornithologists at a bird banding station and see the birds up close as they were banded during the N.J.C.
 Bird Club Birdathon/Bandathon in mid-May.
 They even may get to release a bird back into the wild at this event.
 The Birdathon/Bandathon has been designated as Newburg’s IMBD celebration.

-In 2019 the Village of Newburg has chosen May 11th to celebrate International Migratory Bird Day at Riveredge Nature Center.
+The Village of Newburg has chosen May 8, 2021 to celebrate International Migratory Bird Day at Riveredge Nature Center.
 Residents who are interested in birds are encouraged to attend the annual Birdathon/Bandathon held at Riveredge Nature Center and sponsored by the Noel J. Cutright Bird Club.
 The event, which usually tallies 100+ bird species, runs from 8 a.m. to noon at Riveredge and involves bird banding and group bird hikes.
 For further information consult Riveredge’s website.